How does Supertext treat your personal data?

 - Log files that record order-related system activities in the customer’s profile.

-For the sake of security, we may also store the IP address, time and date.
+For security reasons, we may also store the IP address, time and date.
 We do this to help prevent abuse, such as identity theft and spam mail.

-Finally, newsletters may contain graphics and web links that allow us to collect information to determine whether recipients have opened a particular newsletter and which web links they have clicked on.
-This allows us to assess the usage of newsletters for the sake of quality assurance and improvements.
+Newsletters may contain graphics and web links that allow us to collect information to determine whether recipients have opened a particular newsletter and which web links they have clicked on.
+This allows us to understand how the newsletters are used and make improvements.

-We are legally allowed to store and collect data based on the principles set out in the General Data Protection Regulation (GDPR), Art.
+The law allows us to store and collect data based on the principles set out in the General Data Protection Regulation (GDPR), Art.
 6, Para.
-1 lit. a, b and f – with information protection being a legitimate interest.
+1 lit. a, b and f.
+We have a legitimate interest in network and information security.

 Where do we store this data?